 Although my attention has recently been focused on classical music and orchestral double bass playing, my diverse musical background has given me a great deal of experience in many styles.
 Beginning my studies on electric bass close to ten years ago, I discovered early on that I had a passion and a talent for learning music.
 Soon after, I decided to pick up the guitar so that I could broaden my understanding of my favorite music.
 Throughout my life, I have been interested in rock, pop, jazz, funk, and heavy metal.
 My first experience as a music teacher was in my senior year of high school.
 Before entering my sophomore year of college, I started teaching privately and have taken on students ever since.

-Currently, I am San Jose Youth Symphony's bass sectionals coach as well as instructor for the Bass Buzz outreach program.
-I also teach at Legato Music School in San Jose.
+Currently, I am a sectional coach for the San Jose Chamber Youth Orchestra as well as the San Jose Youth Symphony.
+I also teach at Legato Music School and Tavan Music School.
 Working as an upright bass coach and guitar elective teacher at San Jose State's music camp, Summer In the City, motivated me to begin expanding my private studio.
 Discovering that teaching can provide just as much fulfillment as even the most rewarding performances inspired me to reach out to students of all ages who wish to learn music.